nvidia-holoscan/holoscan-sdk/docs/getting_started.md

 ## 5. Write and run your own application

 The steps above cover what is required to write your own application and run it.
-For facilitating packaging and distributing, the Holoscan SDK includes utilities to [package and run your Holoscan application](./holoscan_packager.md) in an OCI-compliant container image.

 ## 6. Master the details

 - Expand your understanding of the framework with details on the [logging utility](./holoscan_logging.md) or the [data flow tracking](./flow_tracking.md) benchmarking tool.
-- Learn more details on the configurable components that control the execution of your application, like [Schedulers], [Conditions], and [Resources].
+- Learn more details on the configurable components that control the execution of your application, like [Schedulers](./components/schedulers.md), [Conditions](./components/conditions.md), and [Resources](./components/resources.md).
 (Advanced) These components are part of the GXF execution backend.